CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 + Which logging options are available?
-The logging options offered must at least meet the requirements set out in the security policy.
+The logging options offered must at least meet the requirements specified in the security policy.
 In particular, the following points are relevant:
 + Is the level of detail of the logging configurable?
 + Are all relevant data recorded by logging?
 + Does the system support central logging (eg syslog)?